pydata/xarray/doc/computation.rst

 ``DataArray`` objects are automatically align themselves ("broadcasting" in the numpy parlance) by dimension name instead of axis order.
-With xarray, you do not need to transpose arrays or insert dimensions of length 1 to get array operations to work, as commonly done in numpy with :py:func:`np.reshape` or :py:const:`np.newaxis`.
+With xarray, you do not need to transpose arrays or insert dimensions of length 1 to get array operations to work, as commonly done in numpy with :py:func:`numpy.reshape` or :py:const:`numpy.newaxis`.

 This is best illustrated by a few examples.
 Consider two one-dimensional arrays with different sizes aligned along different dimensions: